amanshresthaa/ship-fast-ts-supabase/cognitive_quiz_code_20250605_164936.md

 /**
  * Custom hook for smooth animations using requestAnimationFrame
- * Returns a progress value between 0 and 1
+ * Returns a progress value between 0 and 1 adf
  */
 export default function useAnimationFrame({
   duration = 300,